-This course is the main clinical component of NURP 1102, 1103, and 1104 nursing series and is designed to help students master the skills necessary in the health care setting of the practical nurse.
-Students also study acute and emergency conditions.
+This course is the main clinical component of NURP 1102, 1103, and 1114 nursing series and is designed to help students master the skills necessary in the health care setting of the practical nurse.
+Students also study acute and emergency conditions as well as promoting mental health and wellness across the life span.
 Students will function as part of a health care team and provide basic nursing care within the scope of practice as mandated by the Utah State Board of Nursing.
 Students must be accepted into the Practical Nursing program to enroll.
-A minimum of 176 hours will be spent in various health care settings.
-This course is part of a required series to prepare students to take the National Council Licensure Examination for Practical Nurses (NCLEX-PN).
+A minimum of 135 hours will be spent in various health care settings.
+This course is part of a required series to prepare students to take the uisites: NURP 1114

+National Council Licensure Examination for Practical Nurses (NCLEX-PN).
 Students must have successfully completed NURP 1114 to enroll in this course.
-Prerequisites: NURP 1114
+Prereq-